Keyboard shortcuts

 use builder::LatticeConfig;

-use gov::{GovConfig, ConfluenceConfig, OrganismRef};
+use coalition::{CoalitionConfig, OrganismRef};

 // Exactly the bytes the operator publishes.

-const ATTEST_AGG: OrganismRef = OrganismRef {
+const ATTEST_AGG: OrganismRef<'static> = OrganismRef {

 role: "attest",

-fingerprint: /* published by the attest-aggregator operator */,
+stable_id: /* published by the attest-aggregator operator */,

 };

-pub const ETH_SUPERCHAIN: GovConfig = GovConfig {
+pub const ETH_SUPERCHAIN: CoalitionConfig<'static> = CoalitionConfig {

 name: "ethereum.superchain",